-Pat Murphy, M.S.Ed., is a third-year Ph.D. student in counseling psychology at Purdue University.
+Pat Murphy, M.S.Ed., is a fourth-year Ph.D. student in counseling psychology at Purdue University.
 A hometown boy, Pat was born, raised, and educated right here in the Hoosier State.
 Pat earned his B.A. in psychology from Purdue University—Fort Wayne (2016) and his master’s degree (2019) en route to his doctoral degree at Purdue’s main campus.
 As a Ph.D. student, Pat teaches and conducts research at Purdue, and provides psychological services to the community as a graduate practicum clinician.
 Pat’s research focuses on, and sometimes integrates, two topics—positive psychology and social class.
 Pat’s recent research has focused on identifying personal and social resources that individuals from lower social classes capitalize on to improve their well-being.
 Another line of Pat’s research explores how people’s subjective perceptions of their social class impacts identity development, academic experiences, vocational trajectories, mental health, and experiences of social mobility.
 True to his roots, Pat spends a lot of time hiking, fishing, kayaking, and spending time with friends and family when he’s not working.

-Danielle Schwartz, M.S., is a first-year PhD student in Counseling Psychology at Ball State University with a particular interest in psychosocial oncology, chronic illness, and veterans’ wellbeing.
+Danielle Schwartz, M.S., is a second-year PhD student in Counseling Psychology at Ball State University with a particular interest in psychosocial oncology, chronic illness, and veterans’ wellbeing.
 Born and raised in Pennsylvania, Danielle is brand new to Indiana – and always open to recommendations for places to check out!
 She earned her Master of Science degree in Counseling Psychology from Chatham University in Pittsburgh, PA.
 While at Chatham, Danielle led a research project at Hillman Cancer Center under the mentorship of Dr. Vernissia Tam, M.D., studying quality of life of patients undergoing surgery for pancreatic cancer.
 This rich research experience developed into a broader interest in health psychology and multiculturally-competent healthcare.
 Danielle also worked on a research team examining how negative stereotypes affect the mental wellbeing of military veterans.
 Danielle hopes to work in a hospital, cancer center, or VA by meeting with patients and their loved ones and would enjoy educating medical providers how to deliver culturally-sensitive care.
 When not working with clients, developing research ideas, or teaching, Danielle likes playing with her dog, gardening, going on hikes, and recommending TV shows to anyone who will listen (Curb Your Enthusiasm and Ozark!).